Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 ## TensorFlow Transform
+It is a hybrid of Apache and TensorFlow.

 ### TFX
 TFX is an end-to-end ML platform based on TensorFlow.<br>
 NOTE: `Artifacts produced by tf.Transform's are consumed at both training and serving time to avoid skew.`<br>
 ```
-tf.transform is a hybrid of Apache Beam and TensorFlow
+1. tf.transform is a hybrid of Apache Beam and TensorFlow
+2. One of the goals of tf.Transform is to provide a TensorFlow graph for preprocessing that can be incorporated
+into the serving graph (and, optionally, the training graph).
 ```

+### Preprocessing function
+The Preprocessing function is the most important concept of tf.Transform.
+It is a logical description of a transformation of the dataset.
+The preprocessing function accepts and returns a dictionary of tensors, where a tensor means Tensor or 2D SparseTensor.

 ### Problems with typical ML Pipeline
 ```